 Perisphere Theater provides education and outreach programming as an important part of its vision to expand the way D.C. audiences view the past, the present, and one another.
-This currently includes audience discussion events and school workshops.
+This currently includes audience discussion events and shows for high school classes.
 Please contact us if you are interested in bringing Perisphere Theater to your classroom or bringing a group to one of our shows.

-We offer daytime matinees for grades 9-12, followed by discussion or engagement activities, as well as educational workshops tailored to 50-minute class periods.
-The goals of these workshops are to 1) teach a relevant subject through the lens of a particular play, 2) demonstrate how art is inextricably tied to the historical, scientific, literary and/or ethical context in which it was created, and 3) spark interest and engagement in the arts in students.
+We offer daytime matinees for grades 9 to 12, followed by discussion or engagement activities, to 1) teach a relevant subject through the lens of a particular play, 2) demonstrate how art is inextricably tied to the historical, cultural, scientific, or literary context in which it was created, and 3) spark interest and engagement in the arts and humanities in students.
 Materials will be aligned to D.C.
 Public Schools and national core standards.

-Our workshop teachers may include members of our board, Washington, D.C.-area writing coaches, retired teachers, and performing artists.
+Our discussion leaders or workshop teachers may include members of our board, Washington, D.C.-area writing experts, educators, and teaching artists.
 We may also have additional educational facilitators or guest professors leading in-class workshops or post-show audience engagement sessions.

 See a Tartuffe Study Guide related to our current production.